 Every year, when the winners of the Carlos Palanca Memorial Awards for Literature are announced, you always read about first-time awardees who succeed on their first attempt, and in a major category at that.
 This isn’t one of those stories.

 It was Saturday morning, and by force of habit, I woke up early even though I had nothing scheduled for the day.
 It was the end of my second week in private practice.
-Lying in bed, staring at the circular lamp set on a deep blue background which is my bedroom ceiling—meant to simulate a full moon on a starless night sky—I wondered if I had made the correct decisions thus far.
+Lying in bed, staring at the circular lamp set against a deep blue background which is my bedroom ceiling—meant to simulate a full moon on a starless night sky—I wondered if I had made the right decisions thus far.

 It was elective surgery day and I was the pediatric neurosurgery fellow assigned to the operating theater.
 After scrubbing my arms and hands with antiseptic in the anteroom that served as our washing area, I walked into the operating room with both arms held up in front and politely requested a sterile towel from the scrub nurse.
 From across the room, it was our head nurse Shelley who noticed the grazes on both of my forearms.